f90/FactorGAN/README.md

 The generator now acts as a segmentation model, predicting the segmentation from a given city scene.
 In contrast to a normal conditional GAN, whose discriminator requires the scene along with its segmentation as "paired" input, here we use
-* a discriminator acting only on real and fake segmentations, trainable with individual scenes and segmentation maps, ensuring the predicted segmentation is "realistic" on its own, irrespective of the scene it was predicted from
+* a discriminator ensuring segmentation predictions look realistic on their own, by distinguishing isolated, real segmentation maps from fake segmentations produced by passing isolated (unannotated) city scenes through the generator.
 * a fake dependency discriminator that distinguishes (real scene, fake segmentation) pairs from their shuffled variant, to learn how the generator output corresponds to the input
-* a real dependency discriminator that distinguishes (real scene, real segmentation) pairs from their shuffled variants.
+* a real dependency discriminator that distinguishes (real scene, real segmentation) pairs from their shuffled variants to learn how each city scene is related to its segmentation annotation

 We perform segmentaiton experiments on the Cityscapes dataset, treating the samples as unpaired (like the CycleGAN).
 But we find that adding as few as 25 paired samples yields substantially higher segmentation accuracy than the CycleGAN - suggesting that the FactorGAN fills a gap between fully unsupervised and fully supervised methods by making efficient use of both paired and unpaired samples.